 Given the counterparties of loans and other receivables, as set out in note 6, and the security provided under intra-group borrowing arrangements, the directors consider the company's exposure to credit risk to be minimal.
 An impairment analysis is performed at each reporting date to determine the expected credit losses ("ECLs").
 The analysis reflects the time value of money and reasonable and supportable information that is available at the reporting date about past events, current condition and forecasts of future economic conditions.
-Based on the impairment analysis the directors determined that the allowance for ECLs as at 31 December 2021 is £0.6m (2020: £nil).
+Based on the impairment analysis the directors determined that the allowance for ECLs as at 31 December 2022 is £0.3m (2021: £0.6m).
 The maximum exposure to credit risk at the reporting date for loans and other receivables is the fair value of each class of receivable.